 Our connections can easily accommodate multiple live video conferences, online gaming, and other latency-sensitive tasks.
 The relatively short distance between the client and AP means that service does not cut out during light rainfall, a frequent concern with satellite internet services such as ViaSat, HughesNet, and Starlink.

-A dual band WiFi router is provided for customer use at no additional cost.
+A dual-band Mesh WiFi router is provided for customer use at no additional monthly cost.
 The unit has 1 usable gigabit LAN Ethernet port, and operates on both 2.4GHz and 5GHz bands.
 For additional ports, a switch can be added.
-The unit can provide adequate coverage for most homes.
-Some customers prefer to use another router, which is completely fine.
-For those with very large homes - we recommend purchasing a Mesh WiFi system, such as the Deco AX3000.
-We can assist with configuring your router on installation day.